 Our owners have elected a Non Smoking policy for every unit.
 We ask guests to refrain from smoking on the decks or patios and stay 25 feet away from windows or entrances to any building in order to avoid second-hand smoke exposure.
 There is a charge for violation of this policy.

-Wireless internet access at Pend Oreille Shores Resort is provided and managed by Frontier Communications.
-Two levels of service are provided; usernames and passwords can be purchased at Resort Services at the following rates:
+Wireless internet access at Pend Oreille Shores Resort is provided and managed by Kaniksu Internet.
+Currently, we provide two levels of service.

 Streaming (Premium Internet) $16.99 for seven days (limit 2 devices)